-The most important piece of advice I give teachers in regards to managing digital content is this: Don't combine multiple things into one.
+The most important piece of advice I give teachers in regard to managing digital content is this: Don’t combine multiple things into one.

--What is the main function/purpose for email?
+-What is the main function/purpose of email?
 Communication.

--What is the main function/purpose for Facebook?
+-What is the main function/purpose of Facebook?
 Connection.

--What is the main function/purpose for websites?
+-What is the main function/purpose of websites?
 Information/Inspiration.

 Otherwise, what happens?
-We have a 30-minute break between students so we jump on email to make a dent in our inbox.
-The second email though is the latest article from your favorite website.
-The next thing you know, your student has arrived and you made no progress on your inbox.
-The article you read, while quite informative, wasn't necessarily information that benefited you the moment.
+We have a 30-minute break between students, so we jump on email to make a dent in our inbox.
+The second email, though, is the latest article from your favorite website.
+The next thing you know, your student has arrived, and you made no progress on your inbox.
+The article you read, while quite informative, wasn’t necessarily information that benefited you at the moment.

-Luckily, these days, subscribing to a website always isn't just about getting posts delivered to your inbox, but about keeping in touch and getting content that is often NOT available on the website (like my Secret Letter).
+Luckily, these days, subscribing to a website isn’t just about getting posts delivered to your inbox but about keeping in touch and getting content that is often NOT available on the website (like my Secret Letter).

-All in all, the goal is simply this: be where you are and don't allow the online world to dictate when and what we read.
+All in all, the goal is simply this: be where you are and don’t allow the online world to dictate when and what you read.

 What’s an RSS Reader?